-Some bridge players take the game quite seriously, some attend the club more for its social aspects, and others are there just to pass the time of day.
-All players are creatures of habit; and the less skilled ones can be counted on to do their normal thing day in and day out, hand after hand.
+Some bridge players take the game quite seriously, some attend the club more for its social aspects, while others might be there just to pass the time of day.
+All players are creatures of habit; and the less skilled ones can be counted on to do their normal things day in and day out, hand after hand.

 ASSUME THAT A.J.
 IS FALSE-CARDING

 Perhaps the bridge player's most destructive habitual behavior is a

 utter waste of effort; for not only does A.J. give himself away by this inane

 maneuver, but much of the time the only one to be fooled is his partner.

 TIP:When missing the Queen and Jack of a suit, if A.J. plays the Jack on the first lead, assume that it is a singleton; it nearly always will be.